 Finding the right clinician to assist you may require some research and time.
 It is important when choosing a mental health professional in The Cayman Islands that you contact the Health Practice Commission for the Council of Professions Allied with Medicine’s register of recognized practitioners, and licensed health facilities.

-Our clinical team is made up of Clinical Psychologists, Mental Health Counsellor, Play Therapists, Marriage and Family Therapists and Behaviroual Specialists.
+Our clinical team is made up of Clinical Psychologists, Mental Health Counsellors, Play Therapists, Marriage and Family Therapists and Behavioural Specialists.
 We work collaboratively using a model of evidence based reflective practice.

 This type of model means that we are regularly taking into consideration four key aspects of client treatment;

 The first step in seeking services at The Wellness Centre is to attend an intake appointment.
 The intake appointment is an opportunity to share the details of what has led you to seek support.
 It’s an opportunity to explore what goals you might have for counselling and what preferences you have in terms of the type of approach you would like to take.
 The intake appointment is your opportunity to ask questions to ensure you are making the best decision for you and/or your family.
 Research suggests that a good fit between the client and the clinician will impact therapy outcomes, so be honest about how you feel and what you need to be comfortable.

 Individual therapy is a joint process between a therapist and the client, or person in therapy.
 People seek therapy for many different reasons, so the therapeutic models or techniques used will vary.
 What should be consistent is a trusting, open and confidential relationship that allows the client to explore experiences, gain insights or make changes in line with their goals.
 Individual therapy can be helpful in addressing a wide range of mental health problems, but also phases of life or significant changes or experiences.